 UofSC students who attended the presidential debate viewing were encouraged to share their opinions afterward.
 The school brought together 18 students, with different majors and political ideologies.

-Christopher Eddy, a fourth-year political science doctoral student at UofSC, says like most Americans, the debate did not impact his decision.
+Christopher Eddy, a fourth-year political science doctoral student at UofSC, says, like most Americans, the debate did not change his mind.

-Rachyl Jones, a senior and English major at UofSC, thinks that Joe Biden won the second presidential debate but still wants to mull between the two candidates before making a decision.
+Rachyl Jones, a senior and English major at UofSC, thinks that Joe Biden won the second presidential debate but still wants to mull over the candidates’ qualifications before making a decision.